arjunkhode/JavaScript-interview-preparation/README.md

 	callerObject.printWord.apply(func);//'this' becomes func

-**If you "copy" a function to a variable and run the variable, `this` inherits the scope from the variable and not the originally referred function.**
+**If you "copy" a function to a variable and run the variable, `this` inherits the scope from the variable and not the originally referred function's parent object.**

 **Whether the function is copied or not, its lexical scope would always apply to its outer environment context in case that variable being accessed is missing from that function**